 Michigan's Estates and Protected Individuals Code ("EPIC") was enacted in April, 2000 and sets out three specific types of probate procedures for distributing assets from a deceased person's estates.
 These three probate types are: Informal, Formal and Supervised.

 The Informal Probate

-In the Informal Probate process, the administering of the estate of the deceased is done without the involvement of a Probate Judge.
-This type of probate preserves privacy, as no information about assets are required to be filed with the court and it is usually the quickest, easiest and least expensive way to probate.
+The Informal Probate process is designed to simplify the administration of a decedent’s estate without intervention or supervision by the Court.
 Numerous papers are required to be filed with the court and interested persons must be notified and give consent for Informal Probate.
 Then, the Probate Register will check to make sure everything is in order and then will either accept or decline the request for informal probate.
 There is no appeal, so essentially if the request is denied, you must go into Formal Probate.
 This is why it is important to have a qualified attorney submit all the necessary paperwork for you if you seek Informal Probate.

 Once approved for Informal Probate, the estate of the deceased will be administered either by the probate register, by the Personal Representative (executor) of the deceased, or an attorney representing the Personal Representative.
 All Interested Parties listed will be notified when the Informal Probate commences.

 In a Formal Probate process the court oversees most aspects of the probate process.
 In other words, it is partially overseen and supervised by the court.
 Formal Probate is typically used when the court needs to make decisions on issues such as the validity of a will, who the decedent's legitimate legal heirs are and other issues or disputes that may come up.